arealuser/bmcdata/README.md

 3. Kernel: Involves decompressing and building the Linux Kernel version 5.15.1 from a tarball.
 4. Jenkins: Replay the actual build history extracted from the Apache Software Foundation's Jenkins server (ci-builds.apache.org).
 The detailed events log is in the file `assets/apache.out.csv`.
 5. Synthetic: A random load, the events log is in the file `assets/event-gen.csv`.
+6. SPECInt2006: Run the well-known benchmark SPEC 2006, the results and perf outputs is in directory `assets/spec`.
-5. Idle: No critical tasks.
+7. Idle: No critical tasks.

 **TEAP**